konveyor/tackle2-ui/INTERNATIONALIZATION.md

 ## Why the questionnaire (assessment process) is not translated?

-The questionnaire is data imported from YAML files hence the translation to a new language of the questionnaire requires a new file.
+To accommodate diverse user needs, including internationalization, our custom assessment module supports the uploading of YAML files.
+This flexibility allows for the easy adaptation of assessments to different languages or specific requirements.
+If you're looking to offer assessments in a new language, simply create and upload a YAML file tailored to that language.